-- Judge President Hlophe's conduct breached the provision of section 165 of the Constitution in that he improperly attempted to influence the two Justices of the Constitutional Court to violate their oaths of office; - b. his conduct seriously threatened and interfered with the independence, impartiality, dignity and effectiveness of the Constitutional Court; - c. his conduct threatened public confidence in the judicial system."5 b.
+- Judge President Hlophe's conduct breached the provision of section 165 of the Constitution in that he improperly attempted to influence the two Justices of the Constitutional Court to violate their oaths of office; - his conduct seriously threatened and interfered with the independence, impartiality, dignity and effectiveness of the Constitutional Court; - c. his conduct threatened public confidence in the judicial system."5 a.
+The Judicial Service Commission finds that the judge suffers from an incapacity, is grossly incompetent or is guilty of gross misconduct; and b.
 The National Assembly calls for that judge to be removed, by a resolution adopted with a supporting vote of at least two thirds of its members."